matths/knockout-experiments/README.md

 knockout.js is a nice MVVM (Model View ViewModel) framework for easily binding values to DOM elements (View), with a small footprint, and is good for rapid prototyping.

+You can open the example directly at http://matths.github.io/knockout-experiments/ and look into the source using the developer tools of your favourite browser.

 ## custom elements

 It also enables the creation of custom html dom elements (close to web components) with the same kind of binding.